How to Join

 Osher at Carnegie Mellon seeks to provide a variety of challenging learning opportunities for over 2000 adult area residents from diverse backgrounds.
 Members are offered an array of courses and activities to stimulate their learning and curiosity.

 Three terms of classes are offered per year: Winter/Spring, Summer, and Fall.
 Instructors from our universities and colleges, the local business community, musicians, and artisans as well as Osher Members with knowledge and talent to share present many stimulating classes.
 You must be a member to register for classes prior to the "Open Course Date".
-You must be registered to attend any and all classes.
+You must be registered to attend any and all classes and events.

-Several day trips, multi-day trips, and luncheons are planned each year, each with an educational or cultural theme.
+Several luncheons and events are planned each year, each with an educational or cultural theme.
 Evening lectures are held once a month on campus in the University Center from January through May, and from September through December.
 As a member, you will receive curriculum catalogs, invitations to social events and lectures, and the periodically issued It’s All Talk newsletter from the Osher office.

 The annual membership dues are $60/year.
 Members are sent a yearly invoice in October for payment of dues.
 In order to maintain your membership, the $60 dues must be remitted by the invoice date.
 However, to receive the Winter/Spring catalog in the mail, your dues must be remitted by November 1 of each year.
 If your membership renewal is not received by December 31, your membership will lapse.